Breast Augmentation in Orlando, Florida

 Once the width of the implant has been determined, then we can talk about the implant shape, or “profile”.
 Higher profile implants give more fullness in the upper part of the breast.
 Lower profile implants give less fullness, and a very “natural, nonsurgical” look.
 Women who want a much fuller, rounder shape may want to look at the high profile or super-high profile implants.
 Between the 4 FDA approved implant companies, there are many choices for every body type.

 Often, the selection is a matter of the patient’s personal preference and taste.
 There may be several implants that could potentially look good for a particular patient – they can pick the one they like the best.

 We spend a lot of time with our patients, having them “try on” implant sizers.
 We find this is a helpful method to figure out the optimal implant for each person, and explains the effects that different sizes and implant profiles will have.
 Additionally, the Volume Sizing System shaped sizers by Mentor also help to predict what the post-op shape of the breasts will look like.

-While it depends on the patient, average implant sizes commonly run in the 350-450 cc range.
+While it depends on the patient, average implant sizes commonly run in the 325-425 cc range, which gives a proportional look for the average-frame patient.
 The smallest implants we typically use are in the 180-250 cc range, while the largest have been in excess of 1 liter.

 Surgery typically takes between 60 and 90 minutes, with another hour or so for recovery from anesthesia.
 A responsible adult then takes the patient home.
 With the modern techniques used, most patients are pleasantly surprised that the recovery from breast augmentation is much easier than they expected.
 With our enhanced recovery protocol, most patients use very few prescription pain meds at all!